edinburgh-napier/set09121/labs/lab2/pong.md

   <source src="assets/videos/pong.mp4" type="video/mp4">
 </video>

+For each new labs, I would suggest that you create a new repo and follow the instruction from the first lab.
+Then, copy paste the code from the previous lab to start the next.
+Also, if you prefer, you can stay on the same repo and extend the codebase.
+However it could get messy quickly.

-First, create a new project and copy the main.cpp and CMakeLists.txt from the previous practical.
+So, first, create a new project and copy the main.cpp and CMakeLists.txt from the previous practical.
 We will start from those files.

-We will do so for each practical: using files from the previous practical and start from them to build step by step our game engine.
+# Create a new project

+- Copy and paste the files from the previous lab.
+- Rename the project ``` project(pong) ```
+- Change the name of the executable ``` add_executable(pong main.cpp) ```
+- Don't forget to change the name of the executable everywere it is mentionned.

 {:class="important"}
 **Make sure you keep a back up of that code, as it will be useful to test CMake when you create new projects in later labs!**